Who are we?

 You may also opt-in to receiving emails with the latest news and special offers from us in which case we will store provided personal information.
-Any marketing you receive from us will not relate to communications from or services of any third party, but will only relate to other of our Services and/or Websites and offers or updates relating to them.
+Any marketing you receive from us will not relate to communications from or services of any third party, but will only relate to our Services and/or Websites and offers or updates relating to them.
 You can manage your preferences for what marketing emails you receive from us at any time by using the link in our emails titled “Manage your email preferences”.

 As explained above, for the purposes of providing our Services we may also receive Client Data which could include some personal data about third parties.
-This client Data will either be provided to us by you or by the third party provider that you have identified as providing your Source Platform.
+This Client Data will either be provided to us by you or by the third-party provider that you have identified as providing your Source Platform.

 We do not collect personal information in any other way.

 We will only use your personal information for purposes you would reasonably expect.
 Primarily this will be to provide our Services to you, but also to facilitate our business processes such as accounting, marketing, record keeping and to generally manage your relationship with us.
 What this means is that your personal information will only ever be used by us in the following circumstances:

 – to perform our contract for the Services that you have requested and purchased from us;

 – to comply with a legal or regulatory compliance obligation; or